spiralizing/spiralizing.github.io/DSEntries/StyleTransfer.md

 tags = ["science", "data science"]
 +++

-Style transfer is one of the many cool applications that [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) have.
-The main idea of this method is to use the **kernel features** that a model has learned to transfer the _style_ or **spatial structure** of an image to a different one.
+Style transfer (Transfer Learning) is one of the many cool applications that some Machine Learning models have.
+In this case I am going to use [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) for style transfer.
+The main idea of this method is to use the **kernel features** that a **CNN** model has learned to transfer the _style_ or **spatial structure** of an image to a different one.
 \toc
 ### Loading imports, model and images
 First we are going to load some imports